 Students will learn how to analyze and solve problems involving circuits with resistors in series.

 Resistors in Series: All resistors are connected end to end.
-There is only one river, so they all receive the same current.
+Recall the river analogy: current is analogous to a river of water, but instead of water flowing, charge does.
+With resistors in series, there is only one river, so there is only one current.
 But since there is a voltage drop across each resistor, they may all have different voltages across them.
 The more resistors in series the more rocks in the river, so the less current that flows.

 A circuit is wired up with two resistors in series.